Pick the base before the room

 It broadens the old-town set beyond Obradoiro and Quintana.

-Travelers who want Cathedral proximity with a softer edge.
+Travelers who want Cathedral proximity with a calmer hotel atmosphere.
 Quiet recovery stayA Quinta da Auga

 It makes the quiet-edge tradeoff concrete.